Pizzly Bears and 5 More Hybrid Animals

 Here are five other hybrid species from the Polar Regions and further afield.

-The cross between a narwhal and a beluga whale has been spotted by fisherman off the coast of Greenland and even caught in some cases.
-The animal is said to have a large head and teeth that resemble both species, but doesn’t feature the distinctive tusk that protrudes from the head of a narwhal.
+The cross between a narwhal and a beluga whale has been spotted by fishermen off the coast of Greenland and even caught in some cases.
+The animal is said to have a large head and teeth that resemble both species but doesn’t feature the distinctive tusk that protrudes from the head of a narwhal.

 There are many different zebroid hybrids (caused by a zebra mating with a range of other equine animals), but zedonks are the most common, with some even being born here in the UK.
 With zebra fathers and donkey mothers, zedonks resemble the latter but typically have strips that will stay with them all their lives.